Tips for PHP Security

 2. Understand and Document Your Existing Infrastructure

-While this one may seem like a no-brainer, one of the biggest security risks for large companies is that they don’t know the full extent of their IT infrastructure – which makes it almost impossible to keep that IT infrastructure patched and secure.
-Without adequate mapping of their IT infrastructure, companies are likely deploying unpatched and/or end of life technologies (more on this in our fourth best practice).
+While this one may seem like a no-brainer, one of the biggest PHP security risks for large companies is that they don’t know the full extent of their IT infrastructure – which makes it almost impossible to keep that IT infrastructure patched and secure.
+Without adequate mapping of their IT infrastructure, companies are likely deploying unpatched and/or end of life technologies (more on this in our fourth PHP security best practice).

 This makes it important for companies to have a fully documented and regularly maintained software bill of materials that lists any technologies they deploy as part of their IT infrastructure.
 Maintaining this list makes it easy to quickly identify the components used in your applications, see the version they are running, and determine if they are vulnerable to new CVEs.